Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/01_what_is_stt.md

 ## Testing Status

-STT is currently in pre-release (v0.2.0-alpha) with 90.03% test coverage:
+STT is currently in pre-release (0.2.0a0 (unreleased)) with 93.01% test coverage:

 - Core session management: 100% tested
 - Stream operations: 99.24% tested